socialatm/client-http-keypair-authorization-headers/README.md

 ## Verify the Signature

-*This feature is currently not available in the browser.*

 A client is expected to send the same data in an `Authorization` and `Signature` HTTP header, which will includes:

 * The public key ID as known on the server